Justice Department probes mortgage fraud claims against Lisa Cook of Federal Reserve, AP source says

 Investigators have issued subpoenas as part of an inquiry into Cook that was spawned by a criminal referral from the country's top housing regulator, according to a person familiar with the matter who was not authorized to discuss the probe and spoke on condition of anonymity to The Associated Press.

-A Justice Department spokesperson declined to comment on the inquiry, which was earlier reported by The Wall Street Journal.
+A Justice Department spokesperson declined to comment on the probe, which was earlier reported by The Wall Street Journal.

 “Predictably and recognizing the flaws in challenging their illegal firing of Governor Cook, the administration is scrambling to invent new justifications for its overreach.
 This Justice Department — perhaps the most politicized in American history — will do whatever President Trump demands,” Cook's lawyer, Abbe David Lowell, said in a statement.

-News of the investigation comes amid a high-stakes legal fight over President Donald Trump's announcement last month that he was ousting Cook, an action she says is being undertaken so that he can seize control over a central bank typically shielded from political pressure and tasked with making decisions about whether to raise or lower interest rates.
+News of the investigation comes amid a high-stakes legal fight over President Donald Trump's announcement last month that he was ousting Cook, an action she has said is being undertaken so that he can seize control over a central bank that is typically shielded from political pressure and tasked with making decisions about whether to raise or lower interest rates.

 Trump moved to fire Cook on Aug.
 25 after one of his appointees alleged that she committed mortgage fraud related to two properties she purchased in 2021, before she joined the Fed.